 I have Celiac disease, and I am toying with the idea of posting some of my favorite recipes, but, sorry to those of you who enjoy my chocolate chip cookies…that recipe will remain a secret!
 I went to a Health Food Cooking school in New York and about 8 years later, discovered I had Celiac disease.
-I combined my love for teaching and my knack for creating recipes, and developed a small business helping others learn the ropes of eating gluten free when everything depended on it.
+I combined my love for teaching and my knack for creating recipes, and developed a small business helping others learn the ropes of eating a Gluten Free when everything depended on it.
 While I no longer have that business, (I moved), I still love to help others when they want it.

-I firmly believe in alternative medicine and have been involved with it in one form or another for over 20 years.
+I firmly believe in alternative medicine and have been involved with it in one form or another for almost 30 years.
 I have met many wonderful people and found wonderful healing and peace through cleaner living.
-Originally, I suffered from debilitating depression, and began my quest to break free of the allopathic cycle of psychiatrists, psychologists and anti-depressants.
+Originally, I suffered from debilitating depression, and began my quest to break free of the Allopathic cycle of psychiatrists, psychologists and anti-depressants.
 Not that they didn’t make a helpful contribution to my thinking, but I wanted to be free of the prison of depression.
 It has been a slow process, but the progress is most evident.
 I have felt spiritually guided many times to those who would be able to help me in my quest to find emotional stability.
-The process has also been hard and I have often had to have complete faith in the process.
+The process has been hard and I have often had to have complete faith in the process.
 It is to my Father in Heaven I give the credit and thanks for helping me continue on under the most difficult of circumstances.